bcmichael/RNMR-Docs/docs/command/full_command.md

 Prerequisites: Acquisition stopped (HALT); RNMRA only

 Description:
-`SIZE` sets the number of point in signal to be acquired.
+`SIZE` sets the number of point in a signal to be acquired.
 If size is omitted RNMR will prompt for it with the current size as a default.
 The value of size must be between 1 and 32768 inclusive.
 ## SIZEB
 Displays size of blocked record